Post-16 reforms: be part of the solution | NCFE

 Due to the nature of this work, and to ensure feedback is independent and robust, members support voluntarily.

 If you’re interested in getting involved, we'd love to hear from you.
-Please reach out to Jodie Wade, our Resource Manager, to hear more: [email protected]
+Please complete our expression of interest form or reach out to Vicky Marlee, our Senior Practitioner Engagement Officer, to hear more: [email protected]